simondotm/beeb-vsc/README.md

     ]
 }
 ```
+Add a `"preLaunchTask"` if you want to always build before launching the debugger.

 Watches can be set for symbols and labels from your code (assuming they relate to 16 bit addresses).
  - Add prefix of `$` or `&` for hex display, `%` for binary display, leave blank for decimal